 Many foods are high in zinc, including oysters (which contain more than 70 mg per serving), beef, beans, and pumpkin seeds.
 If you can't eat these for whatever reason – like if you’re a vegetarian or have allergies – then there are other options available that are high in zinc, like red meat or brown rice.

 Some of the best plant-based sources of zinc are legumes like chickpeas, as well as seeds such as pumpkin or sunflower, along with whole grains (especially oats) and nuts.
+Head to this article for four nutrient-packed salad recipes.

 Natural Zinc Supplementation